 A good indicator of whether or not you'll be seasick is whether or not you've experienced motion sickness on other forms of transportation.
 Have you ever become nauseated, dizzy or physically ill while flying or on a train, small boat or long, winding car ride?
 If so, be prepared with a remedy or two.

 As a precaution, you can visit your doctor for a prescription medicated patch that sticks behind your ear, or pick up an over-the-counter box of Bonine or Dramamine pills.
 For more natural remedies, invest in a copper wristband, or pack some ginger candies.
 Green apples, which can be found in most cruise ship buffets, are also said to help calm the stomach.
+Staying hydrated can also help minimize seasickness, so it might be best to skip the coffee and tea while you're on vacation.

 A lot of whether or not you'll feel ill depends on how calm the seas are and where on the ship you're located.
 If you think you might be susceptible to seasickness, choose a larger ship where you'll be less likely to feel the movement, and book a room on a middle deck, midship (not too far to the front or back).
 Make sure it's got a window or balcony that will allow you to stare at the horizon, which helps your body to regain its equilibrium.